-Your new cover will have the same additional features as your original cover, which are shown on your cover summary.
-Your new cover will be on the terms and conditions that we offer at the time of the increase.
+Your new cover will have the same additional features as your original cover.
+And it will be on the terms and conditions we offer at the time of the increase.
 It must last at least as long as our minimum term at that time, but no longer than the time remaining on your original cover.
-You can find the end date of your original cover on your cover summary that we sent to you at the time you took out your original plan.
-So, if the time remaining on your original cover is less than our minimum term at that time, you can't increase your cover in this way.
+So if the time remaining on your original cover is less than our minimum term, you can't increase your cover in this way.

-Your new premiums will be based on:
+Your premiums will be based on:

+- the terms we applied to your original plan

+or, at the time of any restart

-- the same terms we applied to your original cover - or the terms that applied if your cover has been restarted, - our pricing when we increase your cover, and - the age of the person covered when we increase your cover.
+- our pricing when we increase your cover

+- the person covered's age when we increase your cover.